Learning how to practice effectively can make a huge impact on fast-tracking your singing development and a song study should be a key element.

 Phrasing

 How does the singer phrase?
 Ahead or behind the beat?
-Do they stress the important words or strange words that if the phrase was spoken, would seem out of place?
+Do they stress the important words or do they emphasise words that, if the phrase was spoken, would seem out of place?

-Are there any specific vowels being sustained or modified?
-Is there signature enunciation or pronunciation of words?
+Perhaps there are specific vowels being sustained or modified and a signature enunciation or pronunciation of words?

 Tone